nikolaigauer/Chatty-App/README.md

 Chatty-App
 =====================

-A demonstrationg of a chat application using ReactJS
+A demonstration of a chat application using ReactJS

 ### Installation: